Knowing how variable rate equations have evolved and the customization that you have available to you, helps to differentiate you to Growers.

 This type uses actual yield by soil type data to define spatial yield goals.

 With a deep database, you can use the query tool to define yield goals by soil type.
+For this example, you can see where Tama soil's average yield has been 216.75 bu/acre and other soil types in this group vary from it.

 Pros: